 The general plan for solving the Noah problem might go like this: Calculate H (tons consumed on ark per day).
 Then answer the "need" question.
 Then, if the answer is no (meaning no more hay is needed), print "no" and stop.
 If the answer is yes, proceed to answer the "safety" question.
 If the safety answer is no (meaning the boys cannot safely get the hay), print "no" and stop.
 If the safety answer is yes, print "yes" and stop.
-Rather than write out the preceding paragraph, the pro-

 Rather than write out the preceding paragraph, the programmer might jot down a preliminary "flow chart" that says the same thing.
-For anyone who knows that ">" means "greater than," the chart may be clearer than the paragraph was:
+For anyone who knows that "'' means "greater than," the chart may be clearer than the paragraph was: